Costs to Sell Your Home

 What costs will you incur when you sell?

 1. To begin with, you will not get your asking price.
-In this economy, a 5% discount is conservative, 10% may even be conservative (unfortunately).
+A five percent to ten percent discount should be expected from any offer.
 So, if you list your home for $200,000 an offer of $180,000 should not be a surprise.

 2. Don’t forget to deduct real estate commission from your proceeds.
-I’m always amazed, truly, by the number of sellers who know about this cost but don’t deduct it mentally from what they will receive at closing.
-Real estate commission is a true expense if you have your house listed with a Realtor and/or if a Realtor brings you a buyer.
+I’m always amazed by the number of sellers who know about this cost but don’t deduct it mentally from what they will receive at closing.
+Real estate commission is a true expense if you have your house listed with a real estate agent and/or if an agent brings a buyer to you.
 The commission you’ve agreed to pay will be deducted from your side of the settlement statement.

 3. Inspections.
 Every home inspector will find needed repairs (that’s what they’re paid to do) and most sellers have no idea how much those repairs are going to cost.
-Especially in today’s real estate market, buyers want all that stuff repaired.
+Typically, buyers want all that stuff repaired.
+Won’t you when you’re buying?

-5. Home Shield.
+5. Home Shield Warranty.
 A service contract that covers the repair or replacement of some of the most frequently occurring breakdowns of certain home system components, i.e. heating and air conditioner units and appliances.
-The service contract is good for one year and today’s buyers expect this to be provided by the seller.
+The service contract is good for one year and buyers expect this to be provided by the seller.

-6. Then there are recording fees, attorney fees, sometimes a survey, transfer tax (varies by state, even county), document prep fees, title insurance, courier fees, etc. These fees typically amount to 3%-5% of the selling price of your home.
+6. Then there are recording fees, attorney fees, sometimes a survey, transfer tax (varies by state, even county), document prep fees, title insurance, courier fees, etc. These fees typically amount to three percent to five percent of the selling price of your home.

 A quick formula we use for determining costs to sell is: